Skip to content

 The application server handling the callback should exchange the code for tokens, as described in 4.
 Handle callback and exchange the auth code for tokens in the Authorization Code Flow.

-• Ensure that the token exchange uses the token endpoint from the BankID with Biometrics OIDC configuration, not the BankID OIDC configuration.
+• Ensure that the token exchange uses the token endpoint from the BankID with biometrics OIDC configuration, not the BankID OIDC configuration.

 • Ensure that the code_verifier is included in the request.